elenderg/PAL-1000/instruções de compilação.md

 `Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx `

-`If the fragment's routine is nil, abort with "_Internal error - transmogrify a fragment (routine address)"; exit.`
+`If the fragment's routine is nil, abort with "Internal error - transmogrify a fragment (routine address)"; exit.`

 `Get an address given the fragment's routine.`